You are here

 Loyola’s highly trained and compassionate specialists provide care of obstetrical patients with medical or surgical complications during pregnancy.
 Our multidisciplinary team of physicians, sonographers, genetic counselors, pediatric subspecialists, neonatologists and nurses will help you during this very special time.

-Loyola University Health System is a state-designated perinatal center providing coordinated high-risk obstetrical and neonatal services for some of the most difficult cases in Illinois.
+Loyola University Health System is a state-designated perinatal center, providing coordinated high-risk obstetrical and neonatal services for some of the most difficult cases in Illinois.
 The center serves eight regional hospitals, with a combined delivery base of 9,500 each year.
 Our team has a proven track record for improving survival rates and reducing mortality of high-risk babies born to mothers who may have medical or surgical complications.
 We provide individualized consultations in both inpatient and outpatient settings.
 Also our perinatologists and neonatologists are available to arrange transportation on a 24/7 basis.
 A high-risk Obstetrics clinic is available for those patients for whom prenatal care supervised by a Maternal-Fetal Medicine specialist is recommended, with delivery at our center by one of eight board-certified physicians who are on in-house call 24/7.

 Neonatal Intensive Care Unit

 You should know that Loyola has one of the state’s highest survival rates for low-birth-weight infants.
 Our Neonatal Intensive Care Unit cares for more than 400 critically ill newborns each year.
 In fact, physicians at Loyola successfully delivered both the world’s smallest and the world’s second-smallest surviving babies.
-You and your obstetrician can have complete confidence in the services you receive here, not because we say so, but because we have a proven track record of the highest quality care.
+You and your obstetrician can have complete confidence in the services you would receive here, not because we say so, but because we have a proven track record of the highest quality care.
 Loyola also offers the Neonatal Integrated Home Care Program, which trains and supports families.
 This allows infants to be discharged and united with their families sooner.
 Our patients also benefit from our Neonatal Follow-up Program, which evaluates and follows infants at risk for developmental delays.

 Fetal Assessment Center